ChinaiArman/LearningHubUserGuide/docs/troubleshooting.md

     A notification will appear at the bottom of the screen indicating that the post has been successfully updated.
     ![Successfully edited post](./images/update_post_success.png){:style="display:block; margin-left:auto; margin-right:auto"}

-### “Start New Thread” Button Not Visible
+### How do I make a discussion post when the "Start a New Thread" button is not visible?

 If the “Start New Thread” button is not visible on a Discussion Board, that means the window to submit new Discussion Posts has closed.
 Some Discussion Boards have due dates which require students to make their posts before a specific deadline.

-!!! failure
+!!! failure "Not Possible"
     At this point, there is no way to create a post on the board as the window for new posts has closed.
     ![Discussion post date passed](./images/discussion_post_date_passed.png){:style="display:block; margin-left:auto; margin-right:auto"}

-### Resubmit an Assignment
+### How do I resubmit an assignment?

+Users may choose to resubmit an assignment to update files or add a new file.
 Unless the assignment has a limitation on the number of submissions, assignments can be resubmitted multiple times following the same set of instructions as provided in the Submitting an Assignment section.

-### Delete a Discussion Post
+### How do I delete my discussion post?

 1. **Navigate** to the Discussion Board and **Find** the post to be edited.
     ![Find discussion post](./images/find_discussion_post.png){:style="display:block; margin-left:auto; margin-right:auto"}